DessimozLab/fold_tree/README.md

 To rerun the CATH/CAT experiments you will need to install openMM to deal with discontinuous structures and the Pebble multiprocessing librarx.
 These packages can be install in the foldree environment

-#activate the environment
+Let's activate the environment and install openmm, pdbfixer and pebble

-#install openmm and pebble

 ```
 mamba activate foldtree